Interfacing picosecond and nanosecond quantum light pulses

 First, we directly show the spectral compression employing classical light pulses using the setup shown schematically in Fig~\ref{fig:setup}c.
 The optical pulses from the erbium-doped fibre oscillator and amplifier were spectrally filtered (SF$_{1}$), pulse-picked, and then chirped in a CFBG module.
 Then a temporal phase in the form of a Fresnel waveform was applied in the EOPM.
 Finally, the laser pulses were detected with a high-resolution (5 MHz) optical spectrum analyser.
 The applied phase waveforms were generated with the AWG and synchronized to the optical pulses by its internal phase-lock loop (PLL), see Methods.

 In Fig.~\ref{fig:spectra}a, we show input and compressed spectra when a chirping module with a dispersion of 10~ns/nm and a 20~MHz pulse repetition rate was used.
 The inset shows the same spectrum within a narrower wavelength range, where each point originates from an individual longitudinal mode of the laser, see Methods.
 The spectra are normalized to the maximal intensity of the input spectrum.
 Both spectra are measured at the output of the whole system, whose power transmission was 31.9\%.
-We show 154-fold (without losses), or 49-fold (including losses) enhanced maximal intensity, with full width at half maximum (FWHM) of $1.37 \pm 0.03$~pm ($168 \pm 7$~MHz), measured by fitting a Gaussian profile to the compressed spectral peak.
+We show 154-fold (without losses), or 49-fold (including losses) enhanced maximal intensity, with full width at half maximum (FWHM) of $1.37 \pm 0.05$~pm ($169 \pm 7$~MHz), measured by fitting a Gaussian profile to the compressed spectral peak.
 It yields an efficiency of 40.6\%, measured as a fraction of the light intensity within the compressed peak.
-The non-unit value of efficiency results from the nonidealities of the generated Fresnel waveform, which cause shifting some spectral components in the wrong direction -- these can be observed as low spectral peaks outside of the compressed window in Fig.~\ref{fig:spectra}a.
+The non-unit value of efficiency results from the imperfections of the generated Fresnel waveform -- its aberrations, which cause shifting some spectral components in the wrong direction -- this effect contributes to low spectral peaks outside of the compressed window in Fig.~\ref{fig:spectra}a.
+We discuss the time lens aberrations in more detail in the supplementary section S3.
 The measured spectra show good agreement with simulations (see Methods) shown with a green line.